Julio Enrique Monagas Park: History

-Julio Enrique Monagas Park (Parque Julio Enrique Monagas, sometimes referred to as Julio Enrique Monagas National Park or Parque nacional Julio Enrique Monagas) is an urban state park and recreational area located in Bayamón, Puerto Rico.
-The park is named after Julio Enrique Monagas, the first director of Puerto Rico's Public Recreation and Parks Commission and also considered the father of the Olympic movement in Puerto Rico.
-Before its establishment in 1993, the area was a military installation during the Second World War, and many of the bunkers and ammunition warehouses are still preserved within the area.
+Before its establishment in 1993, the area was a military installation for nearby Fort Buchanan during the Second World War, and many of the bunkers and ammunition warehouses are still preserved within the area.
 The park today contains several hiking trails, paths for mountain biking, playgrounds for children, gazebos for picnics, and areas for horse-riding.
-Climbing is also allowed in some of the limestone cliffs, locally known as mogotes.
+Climbing is also allowed in some of the mogotes.